James Duderstadt

-James Johnson Duderstadt was the President of the University of Michigan from 1988 to 1996.
+James Johnson Duderstadt (December 5, 1942 – August 21, 2024) was an American nuclear physicist and academic administrator.
+He served as the eleventh president of the University of Michigan from 1988 to 1996 and as the tenth dean of the University of Michigan College of Engineering from 1981 to 1986.

 Duderstadt was elected a member of the National Academy of Engineering in 1987 for significant contributions to nuclear science and engineering relating to fission and fusion energy systems and reactor theory and design.

-On April 30, 2015, the National Science Board announced that James Duderstadt will receive its prestigious Vannevar Bush Award.
-Duderstadt was being recognized for his leadership in science and technology and his substantial contributions to the welfare of the nation through public service activities in science, technology and public policy.
+On April 30, 2015, the National Science Board announced that James Duderstadt would receive its Vannevar Bush Award.
+Duderstadt was recognized for his leadership in science and technology and his substantial contributions to the welfare of the nation through public service activities in science, technology and public policy.

-He currently holds the title of President Emeritus and University Professor of Science and Engineering at the University of Michigan.
+He held the title of President Emeritus and University Professor of Science and Engineering at the University of Michigan.

 Biography

-James Johnson Duderstadt was born on 5 December 1942 in Carrollton, Missouri.
-He received a B.A. from Yale University in 1964, and an M.S. in 1965 and a PhD in 1967 from California Institute of Technology.
+James Johnson Duderstadt was born on December 5, 1942, in Fort Madison, Iowa, and was raised in Carrollton, Missouri.
+He received a B.A. from Yale University in 1964, and an M.S. in 1965 and a PhD in 1968 from California Institute of Technology.
 At Caltech, he studied under nuclear physicist Noel Corngold.

 In 1972, he worked for the NASA Lewis Research Center, then for the U.S. Army Missile Command from 1973 to 1975, and eventually for the Argonne National Laboratory from 1975 to 1979.

 He worked as an assistant professor of nuclear engineering at the University of Michigan from 1969 to 1972, associate professor from 1972 to 1976, and full professor from 1976 to 1981.
 He then became dean of the College of Engineering.
-In 1988, he was appointed as President of the same institution, up until 1996.
-He and his wife, Anne Lock-Duderstadt, lived in the University's President's House at 815 South University.
-Their children attended Gay-Jay Montessori Preschool, Lawton Elementary School, Slauson Middle School, and Pioneer High School.
+In 1988, he was appointed President of the University of Michigan, up until 1996.
+He and his wife, Anne Lock-Duderstadt, lived in the university's President's House.